hawkw/decaf/README.md

 This Scala implementation of the Decaf compiler (`dcc`) is based on the C++/Flex/Bison reference implementation provided by Professor Jumadinova.

+Decaf is open as in “source,” not as in “container.”

 ![An image describing how great Decaf is](http://4.bp.blogspot.com/_QonjXrwiEbY/SfYav8aEppI/AAAAAAAAJz8/qphPXYzKWEc/s400/decaf-coffee.jpg)

 Rave Reviews